 There will always be more to being legal to operate in China than simply forming a company there.
 And there will always be more needed to be truly operational in China than simply being legal.
-So when forming a China entity for our clients, we nearly always work with them on the following — before the China company formation process starts, during it, or immediately thereafter:
+So when forming a China entity for our clients, we nearly always work with them on the following — before the China company formation process starts, during it, or immediately after:

 1. We advise on whether it makes sense for our client to form a Hong Kong or Singapore or British Virgin Island company to own their China entity or to own their interest in their China Joint Venture.
 Forming a Hong Kong/Singapore/BVI company depends on the specific situation.
 For more on whether it makes sense to use a third country parent company, check out How To Form A China WFOE: Hong Kong Parent Company Is Optional.